Harvey vs Spellbook: AI Legal Tools Compared (2026)

 Harvey was built with legal research as a core capability.
 It integrates with legal databases and is trained to handle case law analysis, statutory interpretation, and regulatory research.
 For law firms where billable hours are often spent finding and synthesizing legal authority, Harvey accelerates that process substantially.
 Lawyers can upload documents, ask complex research questions, and receive structured analysis.

 Spellbook does not position itself as a legal research tool.
-It can answer questions about the document open in Word and provide general legal context, but it lacks the deep legal database integrations and multi-document research capabilities that Harvey offers.
+It can answer questions about the document open in Word and provide general legal context, but as of our August 2026 review its published materials describe neither the legal database integrations nor the multi-document research capabilities Harvey markets.
 If legal research is your primary use case, Harvey is the clear choice.

 Contract Drafting